Coburg North

 Coburg North features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.9% of all households, including 33.0% couples with children, 22.8% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 31.1%, with lone person households at 24.7% and group households accounting for 6.5%.
+Family households constitute 68.9 percent of all households, including 33.0 percent couples with children, 22.8 percent couples without children, and 11.6 percent single parent families.
+Non-family households account for the remaining 31.1 percent, with lone person households at 24.7 percent and group households comprising 6.5 percent of the total.
 The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households